jippi/hashi-ui/README.md

 changes will be visible in the browser immediately.
 Unfortunately there are no tests yet.

 If you would like to contribute please open a pull-request.

-# Credits

-The awesome dashboard theme is created by [Creative Tim](www.creative-tim.com) and can be found [here](http://www.creative-tim.com/product/light-bootstrap-dashboard-pro)